 To make sure that your road trip along Hana Highway is enjoyable, here are what you should bring and some pointers to consider:

 A good driver.
 Despite its numerous curves, the Road to Hana is a relatively easy drive.
-A driver who is familiar with the road is a plus so you don't miss out the great spots.
+A driver who is familiar with the road is a plus so you don't miss out on the great spots.
+They may also know how to avoid road trip car expenses that could put a dampener on your enjoyment.

 Protection from sun and heat.
-Whether driving a close car or a convertible, slather on some sunscreen and wear sunglasses and hat to protect yourselves from the scorching Hawaiian sun.
+Whether driving a close car or a convertible, slather on some sunscreen and wear sunglasses and hats to protect yourselves from the scorching Hawaiian sun.

 Motion sickness medicine.
 If twisty roads make you feel sick, pop a motion sickness medication before hopping into the car take some with you along with a jug of drinking water.
 Bring along some barf bags, too, just to be safe.